The Downy Woodpecker is the smallest of our woodpeckers. About 6-7 inches long and about 2 inches shorter than the look-alike Hairy woodpecker.

-You'll find these birds in open woodlands, orchards, parks, and backyards.
+You can find these birds in open woodlands, orchards, parks, and backyards.

 Pair bonding is completed by March in the north and as early as February in the south.